sharwell/developer.rackspace.com/src/docs/cloud-servers/getting-started/index.rst

 .. include:: samples/list_flavors.rst

-Task 3: Putting the pieces together
+Task 3: Build a server
 -----------------------------------
 Now that we have our image ID and flavor ID, you can create your server:

 .. include:: samples/create_server.rst